HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 # PartA
 PartA includes 1000 images sampled from monitor videos of classrooms in an university with 38797 heads annotated.
 700 images of PartA are for training and 300 for testing.
 Because classrooms in an university usually looks similar and the poses of people vary less, we carefully choose representative images to gain variance and reduce similarity.
-Representative images and annotations and the histogram of people counts are shown below.
+PartA of SCUT Head Dataset can be downloaded from: https://pan.baidu.com/s/1raaAOjE Representative images and annotations and the histogram of people counts are shown below.

 ![image](https://github.com/HCIILAB/SCUT_HEAD_Dataset_Release/blob/master/example%20in%20Part_A.png)